• The Upfit Insider

 $60–$100/day

-Note: Most rental prices include 100–150 free miles.
-U-Haul, Enterprise, and COOP now offer liftgate trucks for rent, ideal for non-dock jobs.
+Most rentals include 100–150 free miles.
+Many fleets now rent box trucks with liftgates for non-dock jobs.

-What is a lifgtate?
-A liftgate is a powered platform mounted to the back of a truck that raises and lowers cargo between the ground and the truck bed — essential for non-dock deliveries.
+A liftgate is a powered platform that raises and lowers cargo between the ground and truck bed.
+If your operators deliver to homes, jobsites, or non-dock facilities, a liftgate is essential.

 Cantilever liftgate in action — ideal for fragile cargo and uneven terrain.
 The wide platform stays level as it lowers, offering smoother, safer loading.